anonymous-commits/fw-ebl/README.md

 The script defender-ebl-gpo.ps1 is a powershell script intended for domain joined computers, it updates a GPO that can be linked to your target computers.<br/>

 There might be other scripts and ansible playbooks etc in the futher.<br/>
-There are plans to make scripts for Linux-systems as well as Windows.
+There are plans to make scripts for Linux-systems (combo RHEL firewalld and Ubuntu ufw) as well as Windows.